apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/scale-for-mongodb.md

 ## Horizontal scaling

 Horizontal scaling changes the amount of pods.
-For example, you can apply horizontal scaling to scale pods up from one to two.
+For example, you can scale out replicas from three to five.
 The scaling process includes the backup and restore of data.

+From v0.9.0, besides replicas, KubeBlocks also supports scaling in and out instances, refer to [Horizontal Scale](./../../maintaince/scale/horizontal-scale.md) for more details and examples.

 ### Before you start